 How Do I Keep Up?

-A lot changes in the world of online marketing, it’s frankly very hard to keep up with it all if you intend on running your business in a totally unrelated professional realm.
-So we’d highly recommend partnering up with someone who’s profession it is to keep ahead of the game.
+There have been many changes in the world of online marketing; it’s frankly very hard to keep up with it all, especially if you have a busy life or have more than one business.
+So, we’d highly recommend partnering up with someone whose profession it is to keep ahead of the game.

-Aside from hiring in professionals, to get the most out of any programmatic software, you’ll need to be collecting data through tools like Google Analytics, Google Search Console, Facebook Pixel and any other tools that help to track your customer journey.
-These are the modern day equivalent of asking your customer for their email address or phone number, which of course you do still need to do!
+Aside from bringing in professionals to get the most out of any programmatic software, you’ll need to collect data through tools like Google Analytics, Google Search Console, Facebook Pixel and any other tools that help track your customer journey.
+These are the modern-day equivalent of asking your customer for their email address or phone number which, of course, you do still need to do!

 Keeping up is also about keeping an open mind.
-A lot of negative press is out there about the data collection practices of Facebook, but don’t expect the technical process to change anytime soon.
-Billions of dollars are invested in the sharing of your information to benefit businesses who advertise digitally, regulations may be tightened but by 2019 it’s projected that over 80% of display ad spend will be programmatic.
+A lot of negative press is out there about Facebook’s data collection practices, but don’t expect the technical process to change anytime soon.
+Billions of dollars are invested in the sharing of your information to benefit businesses who advertise digitally.
+Regulations may be tightened, but by 2019, it’s projected that over 80% of display ad spend will be programmatic.

 Is This Really The Future?

-It does look that way at the moment.
-Even traditional media platforms are looking at ways their ad space can be purchased automatically.
-Traditional print, tv and radio ads are struggling to maintain their relevance.
-Streamlining the purchasing process and integrating into software that automates the buying process has to sound like a very attractive opportunity to those in the traditional marketing houses.
+It certainly looks that way.
+Even traditional media platforms are looking at ways their current ad space can be purchased automatically.
+Traditional print, TV and radio ads are struggling to maintain their relevance.
+Streamlining the purchasing process and integrating automation software that cleans up the buying process sounds like a very attractive opportunity to those in traditional marketing houses.